 - Clean the brass valve, inspect all parts.

-- Install the new O ring and apply thin coat of DOW 111 to the
+- Install the new O ring and apply thin coat of DOW 111 to the ring.

-slightly "buried" in the surface of the rubber seal with no parts sticking up past the plane of the seal face.
+- Install the valve bibb washer.
+The screw head should be slightly "buried" in the surface of the rubber seal with no parts sticking up past the plane of the seal face.

 - Screw the valve back into the housing.